canonical/snapd/interfaces/builtin/README.md

 ### Basic evaluation and precedence

-The default value of the `allow-*` keys when not otherwise specified is `true` and the default value of `deny-*` keys when not otherwise specified is `false`.
-Matching `deny-*` constraints override/take precedence over `allow-*` constraints specified in the same stanza.
+When not otherwise specified, the default values for `allow-*` keys are `true`, while the default values for `deny-*` keys are `false`.
+A matched `deny-*` constraint overrides and takes precedence over a matching `allow-*` constraint from within the same stanza.
 The order of evaluation of rules is the following (execution stops as soon as a matching rule is found, meaning that the topmost elements in this list have higher priority):